holepunchto/hyperdrive-next/README.md

 #### `const batch = drive.batch()`

-Atomically mutate the drive, has the same interface as Hyperdrive.
+Useful for atomically mutate the drive, has the same interface as Hyperdrive.

 #### `await batch.flush()`

-Useful for atomically commit a batch of mutations to the underlying drive.
+Commit a batch of mutations to the underlying drive.

 #### `const stream = drive.list(folder, [options])`